-My first goal is to get rid of all the obvious typos and mistakes that clog the reading.
+My first goal is to eliminate all the obvious typos and mistakes that clog the reading.
 You will do this again at the end, more thoroughly, but for now, prepare your document for your eyes.

-I first use an automated spell check, like the one that comes with Microsoft Word.
+I first used an automated spell check, like the one that comes with Microsoft Word.
 That helps me clean up a lot of typos, double spaces, and things like that.
 Another thing that always happens to me is mistyping character names or places.
-That is particularly problematic when working with unusual names in sci/fi or fantasy.
-One way to deal with it is to add the correct name to your dictionary — make sure it IS correct — then do the spellcheck.
+That is particularly problematic when working with unusual sci/fi or fantasy names.
+One way to deal with it is to add the correct term to your dictionary — make sure it IS correct — then do the spellcheck.
 The program will catch all the wrong spellings.